-Here is a look at why full spectrum CBD oil may be a great option for relieving menopause symptoms.
+Unfortunately, these options have considerable risks, side effects and are not effective in the long term.
+This is why full-spectrum CBD oil may be a great option for relieving menopause symptoms.

 WHAT IS MENOPAUSE?

-At some point in their life, women will go through menopause.
+At some point in their life, all female adults will go through menopause.
 Menopause occurs when a woman no longer has a menstrual cycle.

-The condition may also occur when the ovaries are removed surgically.
+The condition may also occur when the ovaries are surgically removed.
+(Often during a hysterectomy).

-Menopause does not occur suddenly.
-There is a phase called perimenopause that often begins a few years before the final menstrual cycle.
+First, there is a phase called perimenopause.
+This often occurs a few years before the final menstrual cycle.

 The average age of menopausal women today is about 51 years.
-However, it can occur as early as 40 to as late as the early 60s.
+Yet, it can occur as early as 40 or as late as the early 60s.

 Early menopause tends to occur in women who have never had children or those who smoke.
-Menopause is not a disease but has a range of symptoms.
+Menopause is not a disease but has a range of symptoms, some of which can be hard to live with.

-Since women’s life expectancy is over 80 years, most can expect to live around 30 to 40 years of their lives in the postmenopausal state.
+Since women’s life average expectancy is over 80 years.
+Most can expect to live around 30 to 40 years of their lives in the postmenopausal state.

-The symptoms of menopause can affect women for a significant amount of time.
+So the symptoms of menopause can affect women for a significant amount of time.
+As such, the potential benefits of CBD products to help with menopause symptoms are exciting.

 THE ENDOCANNABINOID SYSTEM AND MENOPAUSE

-There is extensive research on the complex role of the endocannabinoid system (ECS) in female fertility, including the onset of menopause.
+There is extensive research on the role of the endocannabinoid system (ECS) in female fertility.
+This includes its involvement with the onset of menopause and how it relates to the body’s cannabinoid receptors.

-Current research indicates some fundamental changes occur in the ECS and related biological systems during the menopausal transition.
+Current research indicates some fundamental changes occur in the ECS.
+Also to related biological systems during the menopausal transition.

-The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins found in mammals’ central and peripheral nervous systems.
+The ECS is a biological network of endocannabinoids and cannabinoid receptor proteins.
+It is found in mammals’ central and peripheral nervous systems.

-This means that the network permeates the entire body and regulates several physiological and cognitive processes, including fertility.
+This means that the network permeates the entire body.
+Regulating several physiological and cognitive processes, including fertility.

 The ECS controls the interaction of cannabinoids such as CBD with the body.
 Oestrogen is one of the hormones that facilitate proper ECS function.